paxdotdev/docs/src/reference-coordinates-and-transforms.md

 If a `transform` is applied to the group `groo`, such as a translation by 50px to the right, all descendants (in this case, the rectangle `ree`) will also be automatically translated by 50px to the right.
 This translation occurs _after_ all of `ree`'s transform logic is calculated, and is handled by Pax's core rendering engine.

 This notion of hierarchical transformation may by familiar if you have used the `group` functionality of a vector design tool — specifically the behavior of individual grouped elements when you drag, rotate, or resize the whole group.
-As an exercise, try making a nest multiple layers deep of groups in a vector design tool, and observe what happens to individual elements and groups when you transform the whole container.
+As an exercise, try making a nest multiple layers deep of groups in a vector design tool, and observe what happens to individual elements and groups when you transform the entire container.

 #### 2. Matrix multiplication